Director / Filmmaker / Speaker

 "an experimental British drama... with a densely intensive visual verve."
 The Times

 Marcus is currently acting Artistic Director at Theatre Royal Bury St Edmunds.
 He was an Associate Artist at Theatre Royal Stratford East from 2016 - 2018.
-He was also a Producer for Collusion, Harrogate Theatre, and as and a director for Bristol Old Vic Theatre School. .
+He was also a Producer for Collusion, Harrogate Theatre, and a director for Bristol Old Vic Theatre School. .
 Marcus was Artistic Director at the award-winning National Touring Theatre Company Pilot Theatre from 1993 to 2016.
 He has directed work across in the UK, throughout Europe, and in Argentina, including national touring productions of: Antigone, The Loneliness of the Long Distance Runner, Romeo and Juliet, Lord of the Flies, Beautiful Thing, Sing Yer Heart Out For The Lads, Looking for JJ, Road, The Fever Chart, Bloodtide, and Rumble Fish.